you-zhou/notes/dev.md

 #### packages
 A Python package is a directory that contains a file named `__init__.py`, which can even be empty.
 In addition, the directory may contain an arbitrary number of modules and sub packages.
 > PEP 8 states that directory names for packages should be short and lowercase.
-Underscores should **not== be used.
+Underscores should ==not== be used.

 ## Reading & Writing Files
 [ref: docs.python.org](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)